 1. go ahead and see machu picchu

-There are several ways to get to Machu Picchu and really depends on what sort of adventure you want to have, how much time you have and how much money you’d like to spend.
-For a full look at what I know about getting to Machu Picchu, either by trek or train, here is everything I have on the matter.
+There are several ways to get to Machu Picchu.
+How you go really depends on what sort of adventure you want to have, how much time you have and how much money you’d like to spend.
+For a full look at what I know on the matter, read my blog post: Everything I know about going to Machu Picchu.

 2. consciously fall for aqua calientes’ tourist tricks